krashkov/SteinerNet/README.md

 ![](http://cranlogs.r-pkg.org/badges/grand-total/SteinerNet)

 The Steiner tree problem on unweighted graphs seeks a minimum subtree (i.e. subtree with minimal number of edges), containing a given subset of the vertices (terminals).
-This problem is NP-complete.
+This problem is known to be NP-hard.
 This package provides several heuristic and one exact approach for finding Steiner trees, as well as tools for analyzing resultant trees and comparing different algorithms.

 This R package was originally applied to analyzing biological networks.
 For more information about algorithms and their application, see [original article](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-144) and [tutorial](https://github.com/krashkov/SteinerNet/blob/master/vignettes/tutorial.pdf).